 Who were Charlotte Mason and Marva Collins?

 Charlotte Mason and Marva Collins were two remarkable educators who lived at different times and on different continents.
-Still, both believed a broad field of study was suitable for all children.
+Both believed a broad field of study was suitable for all children.
 They saw the benefit of exposing children to high-quality literature.
 They wanted to foster a love for learning.
-They emphasized developing the whole child.
+Each emphasized developing the whole child.

-- You can learn more about Ms. Mason at https://simplycharlottemason.com/what-is-the-charlotte-mason-method/who-was-charlotte-mason/.
+- You can learn more about Ms. Mason at Simply Charlotte Mason

 Will the students have to wear uniforms?